patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ## changelog ##
 version ESP-ECU_V9_6:
 - added 2 mqtt json formats, numeric values are included as float now.
+- changed the format of the returned json when http request.

 version ESP-ECU_V9_5:
 - added a mqtt command for polling all inverters